-This private home offers three great sized bedrooms, two of which feature built in robes and all share the bright main bathroom.
-The spacious master bedroom is situated at the front of the home, with extensive built in wardrobes and bay window, perfect for letting in light and enjoying the view.
+This private home offers three good sized bedrooms, all of which feature built in robes and all share the bright main bathroom.
+The spacious master bedroom is situated at the front of the home, with extensive built in wardrobes and large windows, perfect for letting in light and enjoying the view.

-Nestled in the Frankston Golden Triangle, and walking distance to the beach, Frankston Train station, and bayside shopping centre.
+Nestled in the heart of Frankston, and walking distance to the beach, Frankston Train station, and bayside shopping centre.
 Perfectly positioned to join the Peninsula link, making the city only a 45 minute drive away.
-Walking distance to Frankston’s most desirable schools, surrounded by public transport, and shopping nearby, location here is key, with no active body corporate, don’t miss this rare opportunity.
+A short distance to Frankston’s most desirable schools, surrounded by public transport, and shopping nearby.

 - 3 bed